nikzayn/biofourmis/Readme.md

 ### Issues
 - So, actually I used the **deltaconfirmed** data which show the new covid cases in India.
 As mentioned in assignment you have the details to show the yesterday data.
 - As I couldn't able to locate the yesterday data.
+- Chances of getting issues with cron jobs.

 ### Edge Cases
 - Used Docker for the code setup